Britt96/BMITracker/README.md

 # BMITracker
-Tracks BMI and displays results in a graph and table.
+Calculates and tracks BMI and displays results in a graph and dynamic table.
+Requires passcode upon entry and stores user login info, height, weight, and date in local storage.
+Displays most recent BMI on a meter with green, yellow, and red zones representing normal, overweight, and underweight/obese weight statuses, respectively and provides recommendations according to results.
+Built with JavaScript and jQuery.